 That’s right — the Silhouette Cameo Plus (15″ cutting width) and the Silhouette Cameo Pro (20″ cutting width).

 The Plus and Pro have all the same features of the Cameo 4, but they’re able to accomplish larger cuts.

 Like their names suggest, these larger editions will probably be most attractive to people running vinyl cutting businesses or those who simply work on larger projects.

 Price wise, the Plus and Pro are naturally more expensive than the standard Cameo 4.

-The Silhouette Cameo Plus will be $399 while the Silhouette Cameo Pro will be $499.
+The new Silhouette Cameo Plus will be $399 while the Silhouette Cameo Pro will be $499.
 We can expect some nice bundles with these new machines if you’re hunting for a deal.

-Update: The Silhouette Cameo 4 Plus is now shipping!
+Is The Silhouette Cameo 4 Worth It?

 Overall, we highly recommend the Silhouette Cameo 4.

 This is a professional level cutting machine at a truly bargain price that will appeal to a huge number of people (it’s easy to use!) — whether you’re an occasional cutting hobbyist or a fully established business owner.